Perform an internet search about infant vitamin drops, and you’ll get a lesson in exactly what “conflicting opinions” look like:

 When you start your baby on solids, it’s a whole new (nutritional) story.
 As your baby becomes familiar with solid food and eats more and more of it, she’ll take in less and less breastmilk or formula.
 So it’s critical to make sure that she’s getting enough nutrients (particularly iron) from other sources.

 Baby cereal (one of the most common “first foods” for babies) is fortified with iron, making it a great choice.
-And some of the other foods you’ll be offering her are iron-rich, too — meat, leafy green vegetables, beans and legumes, etc. So as she gets less and less iron from breastmilk and formula, she’ll get more from the solid foods she’s eating.
+And some of the other foods you’ll be offering her are iron-rich, too — meat, leafy green vegetables, beans, legumes, and etc. So as she gets less and less iron from breastmilk and formula, she’ll get more from the solid foods she’s eating.

 Note: If you’re going to be making your own baby cereal, you’ll definitely want to think about offering an iron supplement to your baby, since your homemade cereal won’t be fortified with iron the way store-bought cereal is.
 See our Baby Cereal Recipes post for details.